 HCC Policy Links

-Consult the following sources for information about HCC policy and copyright in general:
+Consult the following links for information about HCC intelletual property and file sharing policy:

 Consult the following sources for information copyright in general: